CUHKLeggedRobotLab/starter-hugo-academic/content/research/quadrupedal_manipulator/index.md

 ---
-title: Humanoid robot design, control and trajectory planning
+title: Loco-Manipulator design, control and trajectory planning
-summary: A research topic focus on using optimization approaches to give humanoid robot walking fast and stable.
-Will be realease on Oct 2024.
+summary: A research topic focus on using optimization approaches to control Manipulator and quadrupedal robot.
 tags:
   - Optimal Control
   - Reinforcement Learning